 Set Work to Day – Opens the calendar lookup allowing you to pick a date and time for the Scheduled Start, here I have picked 23rd December 2020.
 The result is that it has moved the assignment back to the start of the shift (07:00) on the 23-Dec-20.

 Other Resource Availability – Opens a dialog to allow you to review the status of material and tool reservations.
 The two filters show a green status, the 1.0/74.0 indicates the requirement and availability from the requested storeroom.
 The Tool availability though shows red status of unavailable, the 1.0/0.0 indicates a requirement of one but none are available from the storeroom.
-Assets and Locations indicate whether the location or asset on the work order are available within their maintenance schedule, the periods defined for maintenance.
+Assets and Locations indicate whether the A physical place where assets exist and where work can be performed.
+More or asset on the work order are available within their maintenance schedule, the periods defined for maintenance.
 There is no location or asset on work order 1314.

 Create Assignment – This action effectively duplicates the current assignment, there is no dialog.
 The new assignment for a Carpenter is at WAITASGN status and has the same Scheduled Start Date as the assignment it was created from.
 It is an assignment for the same work order and/or task.